mehulagg/gitlab/doc/development/code_review.md

 that it meets all requirements, you should:

 - Click the Approve button.
-- Advise the author their merge request has been reviewed and approved.
+- `@` mention the author to generate a to-do notification, and advise them that their merge request has been reviewed and approved.
 - Request a review from a maintainer.
 Default to requests for a maintainer with [domain expertise](#domain-experts), however, if one isn't available or you think the merge request doesn't need a review by a [domain expert](#domain-experts), feel free to follow the [Reviewer roulette](#reviewer-roulette) suggestion.
 - Remove yourself as a reviewer.